CESNET/metacentrum-user-docs/docs/tutorials/debian-12.md

 A new Open PBS server `pbs-m1.metacentrum.cz` is up and running.

-Currently the PBS Pro servers `meta-pbs.metacentrum.cz`, `cerit-pbs.cerit-sc.cz` and `elixir-pbs.elixir-czech.cz` are being decommissioned and their workload will be transferred to `pbs-m1.metacentrum.cz` only.
+Old PBS Pro servers `meta-pbs.metacentrum.cz`, `cerit-pbs.cerit-sc.cz` and `elixir-pbs.elixir-czech.cz` have been decommissioned and their workload was transferred to `pbs-m1.metacentrum.cz`.

 ## Elixir users